fish2tiger-zz/spheredistance/README.md

 # Great-distance calculator homework

 ## Getting Started
-The project is built in using maven structure.
+The project is built using maven structure.
 The maven wrapper is prepared to ease the development environment setup.

 To build the project, simple type: